MarkerAnn/health-calculator/README.md

 I welcome contributions to improve the Body Measurements module.
 Please see our [CONTRIBUTING.md](https://github.com/MarkerAnn/health-calculator/blob/main/CONTRIBUTING/CONTRIBUTING.MD) file for details on how to contribute.

+## Changelog

+See the [CHANGELOG.md](https://github.com/MarkerAnn/health-calculator/blob/main/CHANGELOG.md) for details on version updates.

 ## License

 This project is licensed under the ISC License.
 See the [LICENSE](https://github.com/MarkerAnn/health-calculator/blob/main/LICENSE) file for details.